swalker2m/gem-odb-api-caliban/README.md

-# gem-odb-api
+# gem-odb-api-caliban

 ## Overview

-* For now, just exploring the ODB GraphQL API.
+* Exploring the ODB GraphQL API with Caliban.
+This project is a deadend.